breard-r/chromesoul/README.md

 ### Are my data stored encrypted?
 By default, no. That's why you are strongly encouraged to configure Chrome to [encrypt all your synced data](http://support.google.com/chrome/bin/answer.py?hl=en&answer=1181035).
 Please note that it's true for every single application you uses.

+### Why is there no result when I search for Chromesoul on the Chrome Web Store?
+First, you have to know there's 3 different Chrome add-ons types:
+* extensions
+* hosted apps
+* packaged apps

+Chromesoul is a packaged app.
+Unfortunatly, packaged app arrived on the store recently and are not searchable yet.
+You can read the [official anouncement](https://groups.google.com/a/chromium.org/forum/?fromgroups=#!topic/chromium-apps/-XK720-2X9k) for more informations.

+### How do I install Chromesoul's git version?
+You should use the version from the Chrome Web Store, however, if you really wish to install the git version:
+* Download it (aka: clone the git repository)
+* Use the developer mode
+* Click on "Load unpackaged extension..." and select the chromesoul directory

 ### I found a bug, what should I do?
 Please [report it](https://github.com/TychoBrahe/chromesoul/issues) with as much details as you can.
 Thanks in advance.